butternetwork/butter-mos-contracts/README.md

 ### Call `Initialize(...)`

-For every MCS smart contract deployed on each chain, we need to call the `initialize(...)` methods, it takes three parameters:
+For every MOS smart contract deployed on each chain, we need to call the `initialize(...)` methods, it takes three parameters:

 `wToken`: address of the wrapped native token, in MAP Relay Chain it will be the address of wMAP, in Ethereum it will be the address of wETH, in Near it will be wrap.near, etc..

 `mapToken`: the address of the MAP Token on target chain.
-For MCSRelay on MAP Relay chain it will be zero address, for MCS smart contract on ethereum this will be the address of MAP Token on Ethereum network.
+For MOSRelay on MAP Relay chain it will be zero address, for MOS smart contract on ethereum this will be the address of MAP Token on Ethereum network.

 `lightclient`: the address of light client on target blockchain, light client is responsible for verifying proofs coming from connected blockchains.